 - Difficulty paying attention

-How can you treat seasonal affective disorder?
-Light treatments and prescription medications are used to combat SAD.
-Suffers sometimes try using bright fluorescent lights during winter months in a technique known as phototherapy.
-Phototherapy frequently requires the use of commercial light boxes which get used about 30 minutes daily, mostly in mornings and at night.
-Actual light from the sun actually isn’t necessarily needed, believe it or not.
-And, quality of light is not as important as quantity.
-In other words, being in bright light (of any kind) can help against the winter-blues.
+Light treatments and prescription medications are often used to combat seasonal affective disorder.
+Some people use bright fluorescent lights as a form of phototherapy during the winter months.
+Phototherapy requires the use of commercial light boxes, which are used for about 30 minutes a day and mostly in the morning and at night.
+Even though the light is artificial in this case, it still has the same effects as natural sunlight.
+And, the quality of light is not as important as quantity.
+In other words, the more bright light you surround yourself with, the better!

-Antidepressants in the serotonin selective reuptake inhibitor family (SSRI) family have been shown to help against SAD as well.
-Some medications used include:
+Antidepressants in the serotonin selective reuptake inhibitor (SSRI) family also help to treat SAD.
+Some of these medications include: